 Shoemaking

-Examine the construction of soldiers’ shoes in 1759 and compare the French chaussures with English common shoes.
+Examine the construction of British soldiers’ shoes in 1774 and discover the science of recreating original shoes from shipwrecks.
 Flex the supple calfskin of shoe uppers and rap on the hard soles as you explore how these shoes were repaired wherever soldiers marched or rowed.

 -